-Download the Coverage Chart to view deductibles, co-insurance, out-of-pocket maximums, office visit copays and coverages for a variety of categories.
+Download the Coverage Chart to view deductibles, co-insurance, plan year maximums, office visit co-pays and coverages for a variety of categories.

 The Affordable Care Act (or health care reform law) requires that all members receive a Summary of Benefits Coverage (SBC).
 This document, provided by Anthem Blue Cross/ Blue Shield, may be downloaded below or a hard copy requested by emailing firstname.lastname@example.org.